Latest version is 1.1.0 Beta 6, July 16, 2022 - Download

 If you're installing the 64-bit version, some additional third-party software updates might be necessary:

 The program comes with documentation that it installs locally on your system.
 You can view it by right-clicking in any window and selecting "Help" from the context menu.
 In addition, in the Settings dialog, you can click the "?" icon at the top of the window to go directly to the help section for the current settings page you're viewing.

 If you'd like to view the documentation without installing the program, it's all online here:

-PinballY works with real DMD devices (dot matrix displays, like the PinDMD products or the DIY Pin2DMD).
+PinballY works with physical DMD devices (dot matrix displays, like the PinDMD products or the DIY Pin2DMD).
 To enable DMD support, open the Options dialog, go to the Real DMD page, and select "Auto".

 Version 1.7.2 has a known bug that prevents it from working with ROM colorizations, so some people are still using my 1.7.1 patch for the time being, until that bug is fixed in the official release branch.
 (My patched 1.7.2 doesn't have a fix for the colorization bug, so if you want to use colorization, stick with 1.7.1 for now.)